✦ Scandinavian-inspired design, curated for modern living

 How Often Should Thermoelectric Dehumidifier Filters Be Cleaned?

 You should clean your thermoelectric dehumidifier filter every 2 to 4 weeks, or more often if you use it daily, have pets, or notice dust buildup.
-Check it monthly and wash it gently when needed.
+Check the user manual first, then wash or wipe the filter gently if the model allows it.
+Let the filter dry fully before reinstalling it.

 Can Thermoelectric Dehumidifiers Run Continuously Overnight?